Constraints¶

 Attribute hook¶

-When a constrained variable is unified, the _dif_hook fires:
+when a constrained variable is unified, the _dif_hook fires:

 - For each